Esbats

 6. Crystal Charging & Wolf Moon Potion

-Lay your chosen crystals beneath the Wolf Moon’s light (on a windowsill or altar) overnight, allowing the Moon to strengthen protection, stabilize emotional energy, and empower discipline through the winter corridor.
+Lay your chosen crystals beneath the Wolf Moon’s light (on a frosted windowsill or safely near a hearth) overnight, allowing the Moon to infuse them with protection, clarity, and enduring power.

 Read More